235u/proposals/EzparkTechnology/README.md

 ### Timeline

-Date of initial deployment of the web application to production environment – open end / product (service) lifetime.
+Date of initial deployment of the web application to production environment â€“ open end / product (service) lifetime.